maniospas/Blombly/docs/basics/builtins.md

 }
 ```

-## Trying until return
+## Try until return

-To get a full sense of how control flow may work with other commands,
-here we make a soft introduction to return signals; if errors indicate
+Here we make a soft introduction to return signals; if errors indicate
-unsuccessful algorithms, return statements indicate successfully concluding
+unsuccessful algorithms, return statements indicate successful conclusion of
-algorithms.
-Here, we focus only on returning (and ignore additional error handling statements
+computations.
+The introduction focuses on returning (and ignore error handling), as
-that would be needed), as this lets us define
-the equivalent of continue and break statements without needing more keywords.
+this supports the equivalent of continue and break statements without needing more keywords.

-To intercept both kinds of signals, use the `value = try{@code}` pattern,
+To intercept return or error signals, use the `value = try{@code}` pattern.
-from which a value can be retrieved with the statement`return value;`.
-This is the same mechanism as the one we will [next](blocks.md) use to
+This is the same mechanism as the one we [next](blocks.md) use to
-return values from called methods.
+return values from called methods and unwind error stack traces.

-By ommiting brackes for code comprising only one command, we can conveniently
+By ommiting brackets when only one command is tried, we can conveniently
-combine interception mechanism with other control flows statements like so:
+combine the interception mechanism with other control flows like so:

 ```java
 // main.bb